Made in Jaffna

-Made in Jaffna is a 14-song studio album curated by Toronto-based Tamil artist Shan Vincent de Paul which released on 6 September 2021.
+Made in Jaffna is a 14-song studio album curated by Canadian artist Shan Vincent de Paul which was released on 6 September 2021.
 It is Shan's third studio album after Saviors (2017) and Kothu Boys (2020).
-The album describes about identity, perseverance, and reconciliation and learning to embrace the tenets of an outsider juggling multiple identities in a foreign land.
+The album describes identity, perseverance, and reconciliation and learning to embrace the tenets of an outsider juggling multiple identities in a foreign land.

 Background

-In an interview with the New York-based Flaunt magazine, Paul had stated:Just my journey as an artist up to this point.
+In an interview with the New York-based Flaunt magazine, Paul stated:Just my journey as an artist up to this point.
 It really is reflective of my community, of the Tamil community, and our experience of juggling two cultures.
 The story can be related to a lot of people that have left their homeland and had to juggle two cultures.
 It’s my personal story of growing up in the West and being influenced by hip hop, my family’s story of leaving Sri Lanka and dealing with that.
 It’s my most autobiographical piece to date, 4 years in the making.
 I know it’s cliché to say it’s my most personal work, but it really is.
 The most vulnerable I’ve been on record, I'm super excited to share it.According to Paul, he called the album his "most personal one" in an interview with Lifestyle Asia.
 The album is about telling the experiences of he and his family and community coming from Jaffna to Toronto due to the Sri Lankan Civil War and it also comments about the Tamil Eelam experience.
 He further added that "Tamilians from Sri Lanka are often synonymous with suffering.
 Here, an artistic renaissance is booming, underlining the redemption and resilience of South Asian communities.
 Via this album, I want to show others what we are capable of, and we are not about suffering any longer."